 The Circular Economy is not a new invention, but an decades old idea.

-Only today we have the technical possibilities to realize the Circular Economy with digitalization, modern sensor technology, advances in material sciences, production technologies, the use of renewable energy and advanced communication technologies.
+We have the technical possibilities to realize the Circular Economy with digitalization, modern sensor technologies, advances in material sciences, production technologies, the use of renewable energy and advanced communication technologies.

-Politics is called upon to create the framework conditions, multiply efforts in research and development and invest in innovative approaches like the future hydrogen based mobility, chemical production and the use of hydrogen in heat-intensive processes.
-Companies must assume responsibility for their products during their lifetime (Cradle to Cradle) and develop and implement new conducive business models.
+Politicians need to create the framework conditions, multiply efforts in research and development and invest in innovative technologies like a mobility based on renewable energies, chemical production independent from fossil energies.
+Producers should be forced to take responsibility for their products during their lifecycle (Cradle to Cradle) and develop and implement new conducive business models.

 The Circular Economy stands for the change of todays economic principles and thus extends far beyond the narrow waste sector and recycling.